MRSC Graduate Certificate

 The graduate certificate program seeks to encourage a wider scholarly perspective.
 The acquisition of a certificate in medieval and Renaissance studies enables students to document their special interest with a specialty certificate.
 It showcases student work that takes fuller advantage of the wealth of expertise we have here on campus.

 This certificate program is unique in the state of Texas. it can be taken as an end in itself.
 It can enhance a traditional degree.
 Or it can be used by students interested in medieval and Renaissance studies who are seeking to increase their linguistic skills and subject matter expertise while seeking a place in a traditional degree program.

 The certificate requirements can be fulfilled in conjunction with other degree programs.
 Entry into the certificate program is not difficult.
 Courses applicable to the certificate are being offered now.
-Advisors are available to answer questions.
+The Co-Directors are available to answer questions.
 For more information on graduate certificate programs, consult the Graduate School.

 AddressTexas Tech University, CMLL Building, Lubbock, TX 79409